dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 	1. Motivation
 	2. Agent and Environment
 	3. Perception, Cognition, Intelligence
-	4.
- 4. Actions
- 5. Rewards
+	4. Punishments and Rewards
+2. Software and Algorithms
+	1. Unity 3D and ML-Agents
-2. The solution
+	2. Semantic Segmentation
+	3. Algorithms for Agent's Brain
+3. Presentation of Solutions:
-	1. Transition model
+	1. PPO
-	2. Initial state
+	2. PPO with Segmentation Network
-	3. Sensor model
+	3. Behavioral Cloning
-	4. Results
+	4. Heuristic
 	5. Alternative possible solutions
 	6. The code in Python
 3.